ALRW/dayAsADev/courseSections/section1.md

 ![Cloud9 Initial Page](../images/c9InitialReadme.png)

 What you are seeing in this image is an **Integrated Development Environment (IDE)**.
 IDEs are highly complex applications and take a bit of getting used to.
 Think Microsoft Word, on steroids, exposed to radiation in a secret nuclear incident and having gained super powers...something like that.
-Regardless, the important thing is that Cloud9 gives us the four critical components of our developement environment:
+Regardless, the important thing is that Cloud9 gives us the four critical components of our development environment:

  - A **file system** to store our source files (code, images, HTML, CSS and others)
  - An **editor** to edit the above mentioned source files